timklge/karoo-headwind/README.md

 By default, the app will use GPS bearing to determine your riding direction.
 You can switch to using the Karoo's magnetometer in the settings menu.

+If you are connected to WiFi, you can open an embedded [windy.com](https://www.windy.com) map to see a detailed wind forecast for your area.
+You can zoom and pan the map as desired.

 ## Credits

 - Icons are from [boxicons.com](https://boxicons.com) ([MIT-licensed](icon_credits.txt)) and the [Google Noto Color Emoji font](https://fonts.google.com/noto/specimen/Noto+Color+Emoji) (SIL Open Font License 1.1)